 - One of many tools.
 Ask yourself, “What are ALL the different ways I can communicate with my audience and share my articles, advice, offers, and news?”

 - One of many lists.
-Think of your email list as just one list of many.
-Your Facebook friends are a list, your Twitter followers are a list, and your blog subscribers are lists.
+Think of your email list as just one list of many lists you curate.
+Your Facebook friends are a list, your Twitter followers are a list, and your YouTube and blog subscribers are lists.
 Sometimes the subscribers overlap; often they don’t.

 - Combine with human contact.
 Don’t just have an email list and think that’s enough for people to get to know you and trust you.
-Offer free teleclasses and webinars.
+Offer free webinars and podcasts.
 Be available via Facebook or Twitter for ongoing conversations.
 Give live speeches both locally and nationally.
 Get out there and be seen – everywhere.

 Email newsletters aren’t dead.
 They are a strategic component of your internet marketing plan.
-But having an integrated internet marketing strategy, mixed with some real-life connection to your audience, is what will bring success.
+What brings success is having an integrated internet marketing strategy, mixed with some real-life connection to your audience.